ManuIoan/ManuIoan/README.md

 ### 🧑‍💻 What I do

-   - 💼 Currently, I’m working on projects for University.
+   - 💼 Currently, I’m working on a project using Angular.
-   - 👀 Looking for summer internships
+   - 👀 Looking for side gigs
-   - 📫 You can reach me here: manuioan.com
+   - 📫 You can see my works and reach me here: manuioan.com
 ---

 ### 💻 Tools and tech stack: